-- Both operators share the clips and playlist pages. - A set of operational parameters is duplicated.
-Each operator can therefore define the duplicated parameters for their own needs without interfering with the second operator.

-The duplicated parameters are added in a separate page (page 8) in the Multicam Configuration window.
-See section "Overview" on page 230.

-On the LSM Remote Panel, the operators work by default with a predefined set of camera angles, or can also decide to work with a custom set of camera angles.
+- · Both operators share the clips and playlist pages. - A set of operational parameters is duplicated.
+Each operator can therefore define the duplicated parameters for their own needs without interfering with the second operator. - The duplicated parameters are added in a separate page (page 8) in the Multicam Configuration window.
+See section "Op-Shared Tab versus Op-1/2 Tab" on page 270. - On the LSM Remote Panel, the operators work by default with a predefined set of camera angles, or can also decide to work with a custom set of camera angles.
 However, he cannot work with more camera angles than initially assigned to him.
 Refer to the Multicam Operation manual.

-Limitations in MulticamLSM Configurations
+Limitations in Multicam LSM Configurations

-The following limitations are applicable to the Dual LSM feature used with MulticamLSM configurations:
+The following limitations are applicable to the Dual LSM feature used with Multicam LSM configurations:

-- The standard mix function using the PGM/PRV channel is available on the first two PGMs of each operator. - The Playlist function is available simultaneously for both operators, with the following limitations for the LSM operator #2: - No Clear Unavailable feature which affects all playlists - No Replace feature which uses PGM1 and Loop IN. - The Timeline feature is available only in MulticamLSM mode, and solely to one operator.
-You can define which operator has access to the timeline feature with the TL Operator parameter in the Operation page, Timeline Settings (See section "TL Operator" on page 251). - The Paint and Target features are only available on LSM operator #1. - The control of Hypermotion Cameras is only available on the LSM operator #2.
+- The standard mix function using the PGM/PRV channel is available on the first two PGMs of each operator. - The Playlist function is available simultaneously for both operators, with the following limitations for the LSM operator #2: - No Clear Unavailable feature which affects all playlists - No Replace feature which uses PGM1 and Loop IN. - The Timeline feature is available only in Multicam LSM mode, and solely to one operator.
+You can define which operator has access to the timeline feature with the TL Operator parameter in the Operation page, Timeline Settings (See section "TL Operator" on page 292). - The control of Hypermotion Cameras is only available on the LSM operator #2.